KoKoKotlin/6502Emulator/README.md

-r | Init cpu and run the program. init | Init the cpu. s | Execute a single instruction. visual | Opens a register memory view window. q | Quit program.
+r | Init cpu and run the program. init | Init the cpu. s | Execute a single instruction. memview | Opens a register memory view window. vram | Opens a view into memory which interprets bytes as color information. q | Quit program.